 It’s time for a solution.

-Tyrewise provides a framework for the development of a regulated product stewardship programme which will create an effective solution for New Zealand’s end-of-life tyres (ELTs).
+Tyrewise is a regulated product stewardship programme which has been accredited by the Government.
+When it launches in late 2022, Tyrewise will create an effective solution for New Zealand’s end-of-life tyres (ELTs).

-Companies and organisations representing tyre importers and suppliers, new and used car importers, tyre recyclers, motor services, and motorists as well as local and central government are all involved in developing this solution.
+Companies and organisations representing tyre importers and suppliers, new and used car importers, tyre recyclers, motor services, and motorists as well as local and central government have all been involved in developing this solution.

 Tyrewise was first set up in 2012 to progress product stewardship for ELTs with a report presented to government in 2013.
 This was based on the then National Government taking the step to declare tyres as priority product using the provisions of the Waste Minimisation Act 2008.
 When no declaration was made, the project was put on hold in 2015.